mike-fabian/ibus-typing-booster/content/docs/user/index.md

 to change the default dictionaries and input methods to different ones.

-When one uses ibus-typing-booster is started for the very first time, it checks which locale is set in the environment and initialises its setup with dictionaries and input methods which are useful for this locale.
+When ibus-typing-booster is started for the very first time, it checks which locale is set in the environment and initializes its setup with dictionaries and input methods which are useful for this locale.

-But it is probably a good idea to open the setup tool and look whether these defaults are OK for you.
-You can open the setup tool by selecting ibus-typing-booster in the input method menu of the panel and then clicking on the “Setup” menu item in the panel.
+However, it is probably a good idea to open the setup tool and look whether these defaults are okay for you.
+You can open the setup tool by selecting ibus-typing-booster in the input method menu of the panel and then clicking on the “Setup” menu item.

 At the beginning, this video shows the default dictionaries and input methods for the locale “hi_IN.UTF-8” (Hindi in India).